Phil Shiner: Early life and career

 Shiner was named human rights lawyer of the year in 2004, an award given jointly by the human rights organisations Liberty and JUSTICE, for "his tremendous skill, tenacity and dedication to fighting for justice".
 In 2007, he was named the Law Society's solicitor of the year.
 From 2004 to 2014 he was a regular contributor to The Guardian newspaper.
 In 2024, Shiner's honours and awards were rescinded.

+Shiner worked with Keir Starmer (now UK Prime Minister) on his book "The Iraq War and International Law" that publicised his persistent legal investigations into British troops The Iraq War and International Law.

 Misconduct findings

 Background

 Shiner had "led the pursuit of legal claims against British troops for their treatment of Iraqi detainees after the 2003 invasion".
-The law firm Public Interest Lawyers (PIL), of which he was the only director and the owner of 100% of its shares (and which subsequently closed down in August 2016), was "instrumental in passing on about 65% of the 3,392 allegations received by" the Iraq Historic Allegations Team (Ihat).
+The law firm Public Interest Lawyers (PIL), of which he was the only director and the owner of 100% of its shares (and which subsequently closed down in August 2016), was "instrumental in passing on about 65% of the 3,392 allegations received by" the Iraq Historic Allegations Team (IHAT).

 Early courtroom successes for him in the Baha Mousa case were followed by controversy about other allegations, "the most serious of which turned out to be wholly untrue".
 He claimed that "UK soldiers had captured, tortured and murdered innocent Iraqi civilians after the Battle of Danny Boy near Amara in 2004".
 In 2014, a report by the Al-Sweady Inquiry showed that the dead "had been members of the Mahdi army militia, who ambushed a British patrol and were killed in exchanges of gunfire.
 Shiner subsequently admitted paying an Iraqi middleman to find claimants, a practice that is in breach of professional standards".